layamathikshara/ConnAIsseur/README.md

 - Tweak the images produced by the gan (DALLE) into your own art
 - Provide copyrights for using the art generated with your model (idk why but ok?)
 - Make the model auto mint art

+To Do:
+> Front end desgin and implementation
+> Solidity for minting